Sarah269/jubilant-goggles/Apache Flink/readme.md

 # Apache Flink Job - Aggregate web events by IP and Host

 ## Overview
-Using Apache Flink stream website activity in real-time
+Using Apache Flink stream website activity in real-time into Postgres tables.

 ## Jobs
 Directory: /src/job
-- start_job: collect website activity
+- start_job.py: collect website activity
-- aggregation2_job: aggregate website activitiy on IP and host using a session window with a 5 minute gap
+- aggregation2_job.py: aggregate website activitiy on IP and host using a session window with a 5 minute gap

 ## Tools
 - Apache Flink Docker Container